Addiction to antidepressants

 - Brain fog

 - Suicidal ideation and increased self-harm urges

 - Appetite changes

 - Vivid dreaming and nightmares

-There are many more possible side effects of antidepressants.
+There are many more possible side effects.
 Any troublesome or persistent side effects should be discussed with your prescriber immediately.

 Antidepressants do not suit everyone, nor do they work for everyone.
 Some people prefer to take a more holistic approach to heal.
 Many individuals benefit from combining traditional medicines with holistic treatments.

-There can be many causes of an individual developing depression or anxiety; a lifestyle overhaul can often work wonders in improving the symptoms of mild to moderate depression.
+There can be many causes of an individual developing depression or anxiety disorders; a lifestyle overhaul can often work wonders in improving mild to moderate depression symptoms.

-For more information on private dual diagnosis treatment programmes, call and speak with one of our friendly addiction treatment experts today.
+For more information on private drug addiction treatment programmes, call and speak with one of our friendly addiction treatment experts today.

 You May Also Like This